ucsb-cs184-f24/team16/team/retrospectives/RETRO_02.md

 * a change: Sending more messages in groupchat to ask questions or update progress when not in class; respond to others if we can
 * a measurement: We can see each other's messages in slack channel or group chat

-* a goal: Implement some features like sign in/out bottom.
+* a goal: Implement some features like sign in/out button.
 * a change: Spend more time on project
 * a measurement: Use merge count and active work hours to track achievement.